All the ways King Charles’ coronation is expected to break from royal protocol

 King Charles coronation: All the ways the ceremony is expected to break from royal protocol

-King Charles III and Queen Consort Camilla will be crowned next month

-King Charles III and Queen Consort Camilla will be crowned next month during a symbolic coronation ceremony.
+King Charles III and Queen Consort Camilla will be crowned on Saturday 6 May 2023 during a symbolic coronation ceremony.

-The coronation will take place at Westminster Abbey in London on 6 May 2023, and will be conducted by the Archbishop of Canterbury during a ceremony that follows nearly 1,000 years of tradition.
+The coronation will take place at Westminster Abbey in London and will be conducted by the Archbishop of Canterbury in a ceremony that follows nearly 1,000 years of tradition.

-Although there are many ways the coronation will be similar to Queen Elizabeth II’s 70 years ago and to her father King George VI’s coronation in 1937, there will also be a few key differences as King Charles announces departures from tradition.
+Although there are many ways in which the coronation will be similar to Queen Elizabeth II’s 70 years ago and that of her father, King George VI, in 1937, there will also be a few key differences as King Charles announces departures from tradition.

-From the dress code to the role given to his grandson Prince George, these are some of the ways King Charles is expected to break from royal protocol during his coronation.
+From the dress code to the role given to his grandson Prince George, these are some of the ways in which King Charles is expected to break from royal protocol during his coronation.

 A relaxed dress code

-According to Buckingham Palace, the coronation ceremony next month will “reflect the monarch’s role today and look towards the future, while being rooted in long-standing traditions and pageantry”.
+According to Buckingham Palace, the coronation ceremony will “reflect the monarch’s role today and look towards the future, while being rooted in long-standing traditions and pageantry”.

 For the King, this means choosing to replace some of the historical remnants of the symbolic ceremony with more modern approaches.